peteash10/blog.peteashton.com/_posts/2018-04-17-some-more-notes-from-pete.md

 ### Rabbit News

 Sadly we had Joy put down today.
 She's had snuffles now since Easter and it took a turn for the worse.
 Basically she couldn't breath and was in pain.
 I'll doubtless write more about this wonderful rabbit soon, but for now we're just taking it easy.
-If I'm honest, putting this email together has been a useful distraction from it all.
+If I'm honest, putting this together has been a useful distraction from it all.

 ![](http://peteashton.com/images/joy.jpg)